 3. Any utility incentive component of a DSIM shall be implemented on a retrospective basis and all energy and demand savings used to determine a DSIM utility incentive revenue requirement must be measured and verified through EM&V.

-(I) If the DSIM proposed by the utility includes adjustments to DSIM rates between general rate proceedings, the DSIM shall include a provision to adjust the DSIM rates every six (6) months to include a true-up for over- and under-collection of the DSIM revenue requirement as well as the impact on the DSIM cost recovery revenue requirement as a result of approved new, modified, or deleted demand-side programs.
+(J) If the DSIM proposed by the utility includes adjustments to DSIM rates between general rate proceedings, the DSIM shall include a provision to adjust the DSIM rates not less than annually to include a true-up for over- and under-collection of the DSIM revenue requirement as well as the impact on the DSIM cost recovery revenue requirement as a result of approved new, modified, or deleted demand-side programs.

-(J) If the commission approves utility incentive component of a DSIM, such utility incentive component shall be binding on the commission for the entire term of the DSIM, and such DSIM shall be binding on the electric utility for the entire term of the DSIM, unless otherwise ordered or conditioned by the commission when approved.
+(K) If the commission approves utility incentive component of a DSIM, such utility incentive component shall be binding on the commission for the entire term of the DSIM, and such DSIM shall be binding on the electric utility for the entire term of the DSIM, unless otherwise ordered or conditioned by the commission when approved.

-(K) The commission shall apportion the DSIM revenue requirement to each customer class.
+(L) The commission shall apportion the DSIM revenue requirement to each customer class.

 (3) Application for Discontinuation of a DSIM.
 The commission shall allow or require a DSIM to be discontinued or any component of a DSIM to be discontinued only after providing the opportunity for a hearing.

+(A) When submitting an application to discontinue a DSIM, the electric utility shall file with the commission and serve on parties as provided in section (14), the following supporting information as part of, or in addition to, direct testimony.
+Supporting workpapers shall be submitted with all models and spreadsheets provided as executable versions in native format with all formulas intact.

-(A) the electric utility shall meet the filing requirements in 4 CSR 240-3.163(4).An example of the notice to be provided to customers.
+An example of the notice to be provided to customers.

 If the utility’s DSIM allows adjustments of the DSIM rates between general rate proceedings, a complete explanation of how the over-collection or under-collection of the DSIM revenue requirement that the electric utility is proposing to discontinue shall be handled.